 A recent Forbes article titled The Power of Story explains, “. . .we are wired for interpersonal connections and put more stock in ideas that result from personal contact than from hard data.
 Essentially, we internalize stories much better than we do facts.”*

 In marketing, when others say good things about your products and services the message has much more credibility and longevity than mere description.
-It takes work to procure real stories, but it’s worth it!
+It takes work to procure real stories that highlight your brand, but it’s worth it!

 Always be Mining for Stories